-Matthew Lau is a tax attorney in Morrison & Foerster’s Hong Kong office.
+Matthew Lau is a tax partner in Morrison & Foerster LLP's worldwide partnership, based in our Hong Kong office.
 His practice focuses on the tax structuring aspects of cross-border mergers and acquisitions and corporate restructurings, particularly in the United States, China, Japan, and the rest of the Asia-Pacific region.
 He also regularly advises U.S. and Asia-based fund sponsors and institutional investors on tax issues related to the formation of, and investments in, private equity funds, real estate funds, hedge funds, co-investment vehicles and other alternative investment products.

 Mr. Lau has represented multinational corporations and funds in acquisitions and restructuring transactions across more than 30 jurisdictions.
 He has advised clients from a wide range of industries, including consumer, energy, health care, media, natural resources, real estate, technology and telecommunications.